 Needing a job, I applied at a local radio station and was looked at like a crazy lady when I mentioned my references.
 I didn’t get the job.
 For years I heard that people thought I ‘”made stuff up,” For several years I hosted a popular open mic at various cafes in town, and except for the brief retrograde into booking bands, I quietly got on with my life and kept writing.
 Writing about art mostly, then I wrote a play and joined Facebook and started blogging.
 Social Media enabled me to reconnect with the vast network I’d left behind when I came here toward the end of the last century.

 By then I’d divorced the DJ, remarried (and divorced), a talented musician who fathered my two daughters.
+Even though it was my second divorce, and I knew what to expect, it still doesn’t make the journey any easier.
+My friends wanted me to find lawyers who are similar to Peters and May, who are a brand in the London industry to help me get through this process with ease.
+And we managed to somehow get through it.
+Some marriages just aren’t supposed to last, and it looks like mine wouldn’t be one of them.
+But I’ll always have a certain love for him because he is the father of my two children.
 When I met Sonny Boy (Robinson), I was working on mad installations at the infamous Mudd Club and he had a band – called The Lords who played at Max’s and CBGB’s – with Danny Oppenheimer the son of the late writer and Village Voice Editor, Joel Oppenheimer and Rena Rosequist who owns the Mission Gallery here in Taos.
 Rock and Roll was in my blood, no matter how hard I tried to leave it behind.

 Which brings me back to this past weekend in Taos, when I found myself running from one venue to another – the millennial hotspot on the Mesa to Kit Carson Park in the heart of town – to cover the biggest musical weekend of the summer season up here in the High Desert.